zeek/zeek-docs/doc/scripts/base/bif/strings.bif.zeek.rst

    Replaces all lowercase letters in a string with their uppercase counterpart.

-   :str: The string to convert to uppercase letters.
+   :param str: The string to convert to uppercase letters.

    :returns: A copy of the given string with the lowercase letters (as indicated